Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 This ʻŌhiʻa-Koa forest is the only part of the entire Nuʻuanu Trail that passes through a predominately native forest.

-If you have any interest in hiking some of the Tantalus Loop Trail or hiking to the beautiful Mānoa Cliff Restoration Area, I encourage you to use the map in the photo below or check out my separate article about the entire network of trails up on Tantalus.
+If you are interested in hiking more of the Tantalus Loop Trail, I encourage you to use the link below to check out my separate article about the entire network of trails beginning from the trailhead in Makiki Valley.

 Read My Separate Post: Tantalus Loop Trail